The 2021 Senior Show will run April 30–May 29. Please note that these dates are subject to change due to campus Covid-19 guidelines.

 MUSEUM DOCUMENTS (LABELS AND STATEMENTS)

 Each artist must submit label information and an artist statement to the museum.
-Museum staff will print these documents and hang them in the gallery near your work.
+Museum staff will print and install them near your work.
+A price list will be in the gallery that provides visitors with an itemized list of your work and sales prices.

 DELIVERY OF ARTWORK